LEICA D-LUX4(2009・Safari)

 Gallery

-The matte green color of this model has a more subdued look than the black released at first, and the red batch suits it well.
-The titanium color released at the same time also changed the red batch to titan color, increasing its austerity as a tool, and I think the color development of the D-Lux 4 is particularly good in the series.
+Compared to the black color that was first released, this matte green color has a more subdued texture and matches well with the red badge.
+The titanium color released at the same time also has a red badge in titanium color, making it more cool as a tool, and I think the color range of D-LUX4 is particularly good among the D-LUX series.

-While its sister model, the DMC-LX3, has a bare, raised body grip, the D-LUX4 has a flat shape except for the protruding lens, which can be fitted with a grip (sold separately) to improve grip.
+Its sister model, the DMC-LX3, has a raised body grip, but the D-LUX4 has a flat shape except for the lens barrel, and an optional grip can be attached to improve the grip.
+Alternatively, you can improve the grip by attaching a leather case (sold separately).

-The lens is a 5.1mm-12.8mm 2.5x zoom lens exclusively for this model, which is equivalent to 24mm-60mm in 35mm format; the D-LUX5 and 6 extend the telephoto end to 90mm, but for compact cameras, the D-LUX4’s 60mm telephoto end is sufficient.
+The lens is a 5.1mm-12.8mm 2.5x zoom lens exclusive to this model, which is equivalent to 24mm-60mm in 35mm format.
+The telephoto end of the D-LUX5 and 6 extends to 90mm, but I feel that the 60mm of the D-LUX4 is sufficient for a compact camera.

-Although it is a compact digital camera, it supports shooting in RAW format, and shooting in RAW allows for greater flexibility in post-processing.
-Barrel distortion can be a concern when using RAW development software that does not support lens correction; JPEG corrects for distortion and other factors at the time of recording.
+Although it is a compact digital camera, it supports shooting in RAW format, and if you shoot in RAW, you will have more flexibility in post-processing.
+If you use RAW development software that does not support lens correction, you may notice barrel distortion, but with JPEG, distortion is corrected during recording.

 Batteries, which can be difficult to find in compact cameras, are relatively common in compatible products, such as FUJIFILM’s NP-70, Panasonic’s DMW-BCC12, PICOH’s DB-60/65, SIGMA’s BP-41, and PENTAX’s D-LI106/D-BC106, *1 which are available on Rakuten and Amazon as of 2022 as compatible products.